-Grilling Barbecue Chicken at Home
+Grilling Barbecue Chicken at Home: A Simple Recipe

 - 3 lbs chicken (any parts, such as wings, drumsticks, breasts, thighs)